Tidal heating in detached double white dwarf binaries: Tidal heating model

 In the tidal heating dominated temperature evolution regime (unshaded region), this positive correlation is expected anyway.
 In Equation~(\ref{eq:tauTF}), the separation $a$ decreases in time primarily due to the emission of gravitational waves.
 The smaller $a/R_1$ leads to larger energy dissipation rates inside the primary by tidal heating via Equation~(\ref{eq:dfdtTD1}).
 This internal friction should be accounted for in the primary surface luminosity, which means that the temperature $T_1$ should increase.
 In addition, $R_1$ increases as a response to the tidal heating, but these two effects become clearer when we formulate the temperature evolution later in Section~\ref{sec:future-evolution}.
 In short, both effects contribute to decreasing $a/R_1$ in $\tau_\mathrm{TH}$ as the binary evolves in time, accelerating the damping rate and hence temperature increase. \\

-However, in the absence of tidal heating, as a detached binary evolves in time via decreasing $ a/R_1$ (from left to right) the primary components can only change their temperatures by \textit{cooling} via Equation~(\ref{eq:Lcool2}) over Gyr timescales.
-The primaries are shaded according to the log$_{10}$ of their time until Roche contact (in kyr), which are all $\sim$Myr.
-This is much shorter than the cooling timescales.
-Therefore, if we ignore the possibility of tidal heating, then we expect no correlation between temperature and the ratio log$_{10}\left(\tau_\mathrm{cool}/\tau_\mathrm{TH}\right)$.
-But since the time until Roche contact is comparable to $\sim$Myr tidal heating timescales in the majority of binaries, we should expect non negligible temperature increase from tidal heating as binaries evolve towards Roche contact.
-Our tidal heating model therefore seems qualitatively consistent with this correlation in the observations.
-But we will formulate this in the next subsection.
+{Detached binaries evolve in time via a decreasing $a/R_1$, from left to right in Figure~\ref{fig:timescale-ratio}.
+In the absence of tidal heating, we expect no correlation between temperature $T_1$ and time.
+This is because for all binaries, the time until Roche contact is $\lesssim10$~Myr, much shorter than the Gyr cooling timescales via Equation~(\ref{eq:Lcool2}).
+On the other hand, if tidal heating is possible as binaries evolve towards Roche contact, we expect to see a positive correlation between $T_1$ and the ratio log$_{10}\left(\tau_\mathrm{cool}/\tau_\mathrm{TH}\right)$ in Figure~\ref{fig:timescale-ratio}.
+Especially later in the evolution when log$_{10}\left(\tau_\mathrm{cool}/\tau_\mathrm{TH}\right) \gtrsim 100$, $\tau_\mathrm{TH}$ becomes comparable to the inspiral timescale $\tau_\mathrm{RL}$.
+There we expect a relatively sudden non-negligible temperature increase from tidal heating.
+Our tidal heating timescale therefore seems qualitatively consistent with this correlation in the observations.} \\